opencb/opencga/opencga-client/src/main/python/pyOpenCGA/README.rst

 PyOpenCGA
 ==========

-This Python client package makes use of the comprehensive RESTful web services API implemented for the `OpenCGA`_ framework.
+This Python client package makes use of the comprehensive RESTful web services API implemented for the `OpenCGA`_ platform.

-OpenCGA is an open-source project that aims to provide a Big Data storage engine and analysis framework for genomic scale data analysis of hundreds of terabytes or even petabytes.
+OpenCGA is an open-source project that implements a high-performance, scalable and secure platform for Genomic data analysis and visualisation

-OpenCGA provides a scalable and high-performance Storage Engine framework to index biological data such as BAM or VCF files using different NoSQL databases, currently only MongoDB has been fully developed.
-A data analytics and genomic Analysis layer interface has been implemented over this big data storage index.
-A metadata Catalog has been alse developed to provide authentification and ACLs and to keep track all of files and sample annotation.
+OpenCGA implements a secure and high performance platform for Big Data analysis and visualisation in current genomics.
+OpenCGA uses the most modern and advanced technologies to scale to petabytes of data.
+OpenCGA is designed and implemented to work with few million genomes.
+It is built on top of three main components: Catalog, Variant and Alignment Storage and Analysis.

-More info about this project in the `OpenCGA Wiki`_
+More info about this project in the `OpenCGA Docs`_

 Installation
 ------------